Judicial philosophy

 - Court transparency.
 Led the effort to draft North Dakota Administrative Rules 41 and 41.1, which implement the state constitution’s open-records and open-meetings requirements for the judicial branch.
 These rules establish clear procedures for public access to court records and ensure that judicial branch committees conduct their work openly.

 - Artificial intelligence in the courts.
-Serves on the North Dakota Judiciary’s Artificial Intelligence Task Force, which is studying responsible applications of emerging technology to improve court operations and access to justice.
+Served on the North Dakota Judiciary’s Task Force on Artificial Intelligence, which studied responsible applications of emerging technology to improve court operations and access to justice.

 - Lawyer shortage.
-Serves on a state task force examining regulatory and policy solutions to North Dakota’s lawyer shortage, a pressing issue for rural access to legal services.
+Chairs the Task Force on Lawyer Licensing and Alternative Legal Practice, which is examining regulatory and policy solutions to North Dakota’s lawyer shortage, a pressing issue for rural access to legal services.

 - Uniform Law Commission.
-As one of North Dakota’s commissioners, has contributed to drafting the Uniform Automated Operation of Vehicles Act, the Model Public Meetings During Emergencies Act, and the Uniform Trade Secrets Act, among other uniform laws.
+Serves as Vice-Chair of the North Dakota Uniform Law Commission, where he has been a commissioner since 2015.
+Has contributed to drafting the Uniform Automated Operation of Vehicles Act, the Model Public Meetings During Emergencies Act, and the Uniform Trade Secrets Act, among other uniform laws.

 - Rodel Judicial Fellowship.
-Selected for the Rodel Judicial Fellowship, which brings together federal judges and state supreme court justices for sustained study of democracy, the Constitution, and the rule of law.
+Selected for the Rodel Judicial Fellowship, Class of 2025, which brings together federal judges and state supreme court justices for sustained study of democracy, the Constitution, and the rule of law.

 Service on court committees and commissions